the-engine-room/library/_books/monitoring-mobile-phones.md

 ### Risks and challenges

 It is impossible to collect and share data completely securely on mobile phones because of the way that the devices themselves are [designed](https://securityinabox.org/en/guide/mobile-phones).
 This could threaten people collecting information; sometimes just possessing an application can put a community monitor at risk.
-People and environments can also be threatened as a result of information that you publish about them (see the ‘responsible data’ sections of the Strategy section).
+People and environments can also be threatened as a result of information that you publish about them (see the Responsible Data sections of the [Strategy](/monitoring/#strategy) section).

 ### Case studies